wp-plugins/users-ultra/readme.txt

 <strong>Auto Sync with WooCommerce</strong><br>
 Syncing with WooCommerce will automatically add WooCommerce customer profile fields to your Users Ultra Plugin.
 A quick way to have a WooCommerce account page integrated with Users Ultra.
 This great feature allows users to manage their Shipping Information through Users Ultra instead of using the default WooCommerce profile page.
 Users Ultra lets you sync the user's shipping and contact information of WooCommerce in just one click.

-<strong>Twitter Login & Authentication with OAuth.</strong><br>
+<strong>Twitter Login & Authentication with OAuth</strong><br>
-Users Ultra lets your users sign in and sign up by using their Twitter accounts with just one click.
+Users Ultra lets your users sign in and sign up by using their <strong>Twitter</strong> accounts with just one click.
 Integrating Twitter Login will increase your sign in/sign up conversion.
 Also, you will be able to share user activities, drive traffic to your site from social network sites, and increase user engagement on your site.

 Besides, Users Ultra allows you to post an automated message right after the subscription.